- Zola vs MyRegistry: Which is the Best Registry? - December 12, 2022

 If you’re a gin fan, you might be interested to know that this stone is where Bombay Sapphire gin got its name from!

-Blue zircon (AKA Starlite) is sometimes compared to the blue diamond, but the similarity ends there.
+Next on our list of best blue gemstones is blue zircon (AKA Starlite).
+Blue Zircon is sometimes compared to the blue diamond, but the similarity ends there.
 Blue zircons are near-on as sparkly as diamonds, but they’re softer, with a hardness score between 6 to 7.5 on the Mohs scale.
 This means the stone can be a bit brittle.
 As such, it’s easier to chip; making it essential to take extra gentle care when cleaning it.

 Other than blue, zircon comes in a range of colors, including brown, yellow, orange, green, and clear.
 It’s found in Australia, Sri Lanka, Cambodia, and Thailand.